 The Counterparty

 Signed the dredging agreement.
 Now claiming they were misled about the mineral recovery component.
-Internal emails suggest at least one senior official understood exactly what CQDS was doing.
+Internal emails suggest at least one senior official understood exactly what HCQ was doing.

 08CENTRAL